johnosbb/Artificial-intelligence/ObjectDetection/Yolo/C/ReadMe.md

 The box centered on 6,4 has a class probability of 0.347352, while the box centered on 7,4 has a class probability of 0.978969.
 In this instance the bounding box centered on 6,4 is suppressed because of its lower probability.

+The box centered on 7,4 becomes the final bounding box for the _Person_ class with a probability of 0.978969.

 ![image](../Resources/ObjectDetection/image_416_416_13_13_final_detectionbox.jpg)

 _Figure 10: Final Bounding Box for the Person Class_